d0tTino/d0tTino/README.md

    cd ~/d0tTino
    stow shell
    stow vim
+   # Windows examples
+   stow windows-terminal
+   stow powertoys
    ```

    Stow cleanly manages symlinks, letting you enable or disable packages with `stow -D <name>`.

+   Example Windows configurations live under `windows-terminal/` and `powertoys/`.
+Use Stow to symlink these files into `%USERPROFILE%` when working on Windows.

 3. **Host-specific overrides** live under `hosts/<hostname>` and can be applied with: